bkw777/ATF150x_uPRG/README.md

 Includes a 12V supply for VPP on /OE1 to recover CPLDs that have JTAG disabled.

 Adafruit 2264
+Does not require soldering the Adafruit board to the uPRG board, nor requires sockets either.
 ![](PCB/out/ATF150x_uPRG_s.jpg)
 ![](PCB/out/ATF150x_uPRG_s.2.jpg)
 ![](PCB/out/ATF150x_uPRG_s.f.jpg)